mozilla-bteam/bmo/docs/en/rst/api/core/v1/user.rst

 bless_groups       object   This is the same as groups but affects what groups
                             a user has direct membership to bless that group.
-                            It takes the same inputs as groups.
+                            It takes the same inputs as groups. iam_username       string   (optional) The IAM username used to authenticate with using an external IAM system
 =================  =======  =====================================================

 Groups and bless groups update object: